 - 15.2.2 The principal structure must pass a static load test details of which may be found in Article 17.2.
 Furthermore, each team must supply detailed calculations which clearly show that it is capable of withstanding the same load when the longitudinal component is applied in a forward direction. - 15.2.3 The secondary roll structure attachments to the survival cell must pass two static load tests details of which may be found in Article 17.2.
-Furthermore, each team must supply detailed calculations which clearly show that these attachments are able to sustain : - a.
+Furthermore, each team must supply detailed calculations which clearly show that these attachments are able to sustain: - a.
 The prescribed test loads specified in Articles 17.2.6 and 17.2.7 when fitted with the secondary structure as specified in Article 15.2.5 with the deformation simulated as purely elastic. - b.
 A load of 75kN vertically upward on each rear attachment. - c.
 A load equivalent to 88kN vertically upward and 88kN longitudinally rearward on the axis of the front attachment. - 15.2.4 The principal roll structure must have a minimum enclosed structural cross section of 10000mm2, in vertical projection, across a horizontal plane 50mm below its highest point.
+The area thus established must not exceed 200mm in length or width and may not be less than 10000mm2 below this point.

-- The area thus established must not exceed 200mm in length or width and may not be less than 10000mm2 below this point. - 15.2.5 The secondary roll structure must be supplied by an FIA approved manufacturer.
-Details of the structure and its mountings may be found in the Appendix to the Technical and Sporting Regulations. - 15.2.6 The secondary roll structure may have a fairing attached to it, provided it is bonded to the structure and made of prescribed laminate (details of this laminate may be found in the Appendix to the Technical and Sporting Regulations).
-No part of any such fairing may have a convex radius of less than 2mm, be more than 20mm from the structure or high speed camera, or lie within the helmet free volume template (details of this volume may be found in the Appendix to the Technical and Sporting Regulations).
+- 15.2.5 The secondary roll structure must be supplied by the FIA designated manufacturer.
+Details of the structure and its mountings may be found in the Appendix to the Technical Regulations.
+In accordance to Article 22 and the table of Appendix 4, §1, the secondary roll structure is classed as PDC. - 15.2.6 The secondary roll structure may have a fairing attached to it, provided it is bonded to the structure and made of prescribed laminate (details of this laminate may be found in the Appendix to the Technical Regulations).
+No part of any such fairing may have a convex radius of less than 2mm, be more than 20mm from the structure or high speed camera, or lie within the helmet free volume template (details of this volume may be found in the Appendix to the Technical Regulations).
 Furthermore, no part of the fairing may be less than 675mm above the reference plane.